Kraft Hockeyville

 Kraft Hockeyville is an annual competition sponsored by Kraft Heinz, the National Hockey League and the NHL Players' Association in which communities compete to demonstrate their commitment to the sport of ice hockey.
 The winning community gets a cash prize dedicated to upgrading their local home arena, as well as the opportunity to host an NHL pre-season game.
 Runners-up also get smaller cash prizes to upgrade their ice rinks.
-The contest is normally held in the winter and spring during the latter half of the NHL regular season while the winner is announced in late March or April, with the pre-season game usually held in September before the following regular season.
+The contest is normally held in the winter and spring during the latter half of the NHL regular season while the winner is announced in late March or April and before the Stanley Cup Playoffs, with the pre-season game usually held in September before the following regular season.
 If the winning arena is not adequately equipped to host the pre-season game, it is then played at an alternative site nearby.

 The idea and theme was developed by Capital C, a Canadian Advertising Agency that was founded by Tony Chapman.
 The contest itself was developed by Fred Nicolaidis, Pamela McNair, Harry Doupe of the CBC and Jack Hewitt of Kraft Canada.
 The competition was first held across Canada in 2006 as a reality television series aired by CBC Television, but since 2007, it has been relegated to segments aired during CBC's Hockey Night in Canada.
 Kraft expanded the event in 2015 to the United States, with segments of the US contest airing on the NHL on NBC until 2020.

 The Kraft Hockeyville games are televised regionally, in their respective countries on national basis.
 From 2006 to 2014, the Canadian game was broadcast across Canada on CBC, while Sportsnet took over airing it in 2015.
 The United States game was televised nationally in the U.S. on NBCSN from 2015 to 2020.